 The Mitigation Buyout Program was designed based on the County's Disaster Recovery Buyout Program and was implemented initially assist those persons not previously assisted with CDBG-DR funds.
 The program began with 26 properties which were previously seeking funds under the CDBG-DR Buyout program but were unable to be funded due to a lack of program funding.
-Of the initial 26 homes in the program, 21 are now currently participating in the CDBG-MIT funded buyout program with 5 applicants having withdrawn from the program to date.
-Of the 21 applications, 20 application packets have been completed by the property owners and 17 properties have completed their site-specific environmental review (Tier IIs).
-8 applicants received the pre-offer packet during this reporting period and 7 properties closed this quarter which brings the total number applicants receiving per-offer packets to 16 and the total number of properties closed to 13.
-Asbestos testing is beginning on the closed properties.
+Of the initial 26 homes in the program, 21 are now currently participating in the CDBG-MIT funded buyout program with 4 never having responded and engaging in the p[rogram and 1 applicant having withdrawn from the program.
+All 21 application packets have been completed by the property owners.
+All of the site-specific environmental reviews (Tier IIs) have been completed with the last two being completed during this quarter.
+One pre-offer packet was signed during this reporting period which was also closed on this quarter which brings the total number applicants receiving per-offer packets to the full 21 and the total number of properties closed to 20.
+Asbestos testing has been completed on all of the closed properties.

-During this quarter the County closed on 7 properties and \$1,606,730.70 in funds were drawn down from the Buyout Program, which included:
+During this quarter the County closed on 1 property and \$65,115 in funds were drawn down from the Buyout Program, which